-Over two weekends, Tolay Lake Regional Park southeast of Petaluma turns into a wonderland of pumpkin patches, hayrides, educational exhibits and a taste of history.
-Families gather for amusements like exploring the "Nighttime Creatures Barn" to see native and exotic snakes, birds of prey and tide pool animals, or the "Creepy Crawly Room," where tarantulas and scorpions glow under black lights.
+Over two weekends each October, Tolay Lake Regional Park southeast of Petaluma turns into a wonderland of pumpkin patches, hayrides, educational exhibits and a taste of history.
+Families gather for amusements like exploring the "Nighttime Creatures Barn" to see native and exotic snakes, birds of prey, and tide pool animals, or the "Creepy Crawly Room," where tarantulas and scorpions glow under black lights.

-The 820-acre park and preserve is one of the newest additions to Sonoma County's park system, and offers sweeping views of the county, unveiling autumn vineyards and trees ablaze in color as far as the eye can see.
-Takes the 3.7-mile section of the Sonoma Mountain Bay Area Ridge Trail, beginning in the ferns and redwoods on the south fork of Matanzas Creek, then winding through dense groves of oaks and bay laurels.
+The 820-acre park and preserve is one of the most recent additions to Sonoma County's park system, and offers sweeping views of the county, unveiling autumn vineyards and trees ablaze in color as far as the eye can see.
+Take the 3.7-mile section of the Sonoma Mountain Bay Area Ridge Trail, beginning in the ferns and redwoods on the south fork of Matanzas Creek, then winding through dense groves of oaks and bay laurels.

 Sip at Benziger Family Winery

 Set next to Jack London State Historic Park in the quaint village of Glen Ellen, this is one of Sonoma Valley’s most stunning, indigenously planted destinations.
 Known for its biodynamic farming, the winery nestles in series of valleys and hillsides, bringing splendid views of vineyards and lush hillside foliage.
 It’s easy to explore, as a 45-minute tram tour takes you all across the property, up and down and around, and includes a wine tasting at the end.